alexirpan/alexirpan.github.io/_posts/2015-09-28-grad-school.markdown

 > Subject: Not applying this year
 >
-> After giving it some thought, I'm not applying to graduate school this year.
+> After thinking about things more, I'm not planning to apply to grad school
-> I want to explain why I made this choice...
+> this year.
+I'm going to try to explain my reasons...

 \*\*\*
 {: .centered }